Is $J^{PC}=3^{-+}$ molecule possible?: Wavefunctions, amplitudes, and Lagrangian

 \section{Wavefunctions, amplitudes, and Lagrangian}

 We study the meson-antimeson bound state problem in a meson exchange model.
 The potential is derived from the scattering amplitudes \cite{LLDZ08-4430wave} and the flavor wave functions of the system are necessary.
 Since the states we are discussing have a definite C-parity while the combination of $c\bar{q}$ and $\bar{c}q$ mesons does not, a relative sign problem arises between the two parts of a flavor wave function.
 One has to find the relation between the flavor wave function and the potential with definite C-parity.
 There are some discussions about this problem in the literatures \cite{LLDZ08-4430wave,LLDZ08-3872wave,ThomasC08,Stancu08-wave,LiuZ09}.
 Here we revisit it by using the G-parity transformation rule which relates the amplitudes between $NN$ and $N\bar{N}$ \cite{KlemptBMR}.
+The final potential is irrelevant with the relative sign.

 Since $D$ mesons do not have defined C-parity, we may assume arbitrary complex phases $\alpha$ and $\beta$ under the C-parity transformations

 According to the SU(2) transformation, one finds the following isospin doublets